rashid-m/corbettmaths/specs/pdex.md

 <img src="https://camo.githubusercontent.com/906df0b49559cb1cef57655b94379f7acb9175ff/68747470733a2f2f692e706f7374696d672e63632f6e72767157597a7a2f302d4c727462712d5233726d2d4c61757265642d4e2e706e67" width=800>

-## Low Latency

-One of the most significant benefits of Automated Market Making is **instant matching**.
+One of benefits of Automated Market Making is **instant matching**.
 If you enter an order, it will match right away.
 The current block time of Incognito is 40s.
-A trade will complete within 40s.
+Once the block is produced on a shard, it is sent to the beacon chain, which takes another 40s.
+A trade will complete within 80s.
 Incognito plans to reduce the block time to 10s, once transaction size is further optimized.

 ## Conclusion

-Not just being trustless, pDEX combines several advanced technologies like zero-knowledge proofs for privacy, sharding for high throughput, automated market making for low latency, and interoperable bridges for inter-blockchain trading.
+Not just being trustless, pDEX combines several advanced technologies like zero-knowledge proofs for privacy, sharding for high throughput and interoperable bridges for inter-blockchain trading.
 We hope that it could be a helpful product for the crypto community.